-- (a) Developments are to incorporate public art in highly visible areas such as public plazas, through site links, and external walls. - (b) Public art is to be integrated into the architectural integrity of a development. - (c) Applicants are encouraged to negotiate the value and type of public art during the Pre-Development Application process. - (d) All privately commissioned public art must be undertaken in accordance with the Waverley Public Art in the Private Domain Guidelines. - (e) Murals do not require development consent, however must be undertaken in accordance with the Waverley Public Art in the Private Domain Guidelines. - (f) Murals that contain marketing or advertising material, or the like, will be treated as signage, and must seek development consent and comply with the provisions of Part B15 Advertising and Signage. - (g) Artworks on heritage items or within heritage conservation areas must also comply with the provisions of Part B9 Heritage.
+- (a) Developments located within a B1, B3 or B4 zone, with a construction value exceeding \$10 million are required to integrate a public artwork into the development to a minimum value of 1% of the construction costs (excluding administration and associated costs). - (b) Applicants are encouraged to clarify the value and type of public art during the Pre-Development Application process via the preparation of a Public Art Plan to be submitted as part of the DA. - (c) Developments are to incorporate public art in highly visible areas such as public plazas, through site links, and external walls. - (d) Public art is to be integrated into the architectural integrity of a development. - (e) All privately commissioned public art must be undertaken in accordance with the Waverley Public Art in the Private Domain Guidelines. - (f) Murals do not require development consent, however must be undertaken in accordance with the Waverley Public Art in the Private Domain Guidelines. - (g) Murals that contain marketing or advertising material, or the like, will be treated as signage, and must seek development consent and comply with the provisions of Part B15 Advertising and Signage. - (h) Artworks on heritage items or within heritage conservation areas must also comply with the provisions of Part B9 Heritage.